 In addition to his performance activities, Andrew serves as Artistic Director of two thriving series in South Carolina — the Columbia Museum of Art’s Chamber Music on Main and the USC Beaufort Chamber Music Series.
 In 2020, Andrew founded New Canaan Chamber Music in New Canaan, CT and serves as Artistic Director of the flourishing new series now entering its third season.
 In Wisconsin, from 2017 through 2021, Andrew was Director of the Chamber Music Institute at Wisconsin’s Green Lake Festival of Music.

-Andrew’s debut solo CD featuring was released to great critical acclaim: “I have heard few pianists play [Rachmaninov’s Second Piano Sonata], recorded or in concert, with such dazzling clarity and confidence” (American Record Guide).
-He followed that success with a disc on Cordelia Records of works by Chopin, Liszt, Debussy, and the world premiere recording of Bielawa’s Wait for piano & drone.
-He has released several award-winning recordings with his longtime recital partner James Ehnes -- most recently Beethoven’s Sonatas Nos.
-4, 5, & 8, to stellar reviews.
-Andrew is devoted to outreach programs and playing for children.
-In addition to his many concerts, his performances are heard regularly on National Public Radio and WQXR, New York City's premier classical music station.
-Mr. Armstrong lives happily in Massachusetts, with his wife Esty, their three children Jack (14), Elise (9), and Gabriel (2), and their two dogs Comet & Dooker.
+Andrew’s debut solo CD featuring Rachmaninoff’s Second Piano Sonata was released to great critical acclaim: “I have heard few pianists play it, recorded or in concert, with such dazzling clarity and confidence” (American Record Guide).
+He followed that success with a disc on Cordelia Records of works by Chopin, Liszt, Debussy, and the world premiere recording of Lisa Bielawa’s Wait for piano & drone.
+He has released several award-winning recordings with his longtime recital partner James Ehnes – most recently Beethoven’s Sonatas Nos.
+7 & 10, to stellar reviews.
+In summer of 2022, he recorded a new solo album of American Composers for release in 2023 which includes Gerwshin’s Rhapsody in Blue and Aaron Jay Kernis’ Before Sleep and Dreams.